thomas-bouvier/portfolio-simon/content/_index.en.md

   heading: I am a freelance french translator EN>FR ES>FR

 ---
-Welcome to the presentation site.
+Welcome to my presentation site.

 My name is Simon and I have been a freelance translator since March 2020.
 After working in a translation agency in Madrid, I am now embarking on an entrepreneurial adventure to fulfill my passion full time.